sous-chefs/line/README.md

   - `delete_from_list` do nothing, the list was not found which implies there is nothing to delete
   - `delete_lines` do nothing, the line isn't there which implies there is nothing to delete
   - `replace_or_add` create file, add the line
+- Chef client version 13 or greater is expected.
+Some limited testing on Chef client 12 has been done and the cookbook seems to work.
+PRs for chef 12 support will be considered.

 # Usage